ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ## Enable Player Storage

-Storage will need to be enabled so that data can persist for the player between game sessions.
+[Player Storage](../references/persistent_storage.md) will need to be enabled so that data can persist for the player between game sessions.
 For example, if a player purchases a resource perk, then this will need to be saved for the player so they don't lose any resources they don't use in the current game session.

 ![!Enable Storage](../img/PerksTutorial/player_storage.png){: .center loading="lazy" }